DanielCardonaRojas/dotfiles/readme.md

 - Hoogle: Lets you use the Hoogle search engine to lookup Haskell functions and types.

+- Fugitive: Lets you call git commands, from within vim.

 ## Key bindings
 ### Window Splits
 Vim can do window splits to any order.
 So having key bindings to do this fase is very important.